Huegoxaga/notes/python/README.md

   - If the starting index is missing, it is first one by default.
   - If the ending index is miss, it will take all elements to the end.
   - A negative index counts from the end of the list.
 Ex: `a[-5:]` it take the last 5 elements of list a.
+- `x[:] = [1, 2, 3]` it assigns the values to the existing list variable `x` without changing its memory address.
+Otherwise, `x` will be pointed to a new list object with a different memory address

 #### List Function